 Although I do admit Builds come pre-installed with a bunch of great add-ons, the only issue is that most of the add-ons within a Build tends to get blocked from time to time.

 This is perfectly normal.
-After all, add-ons do tend to offer pirated contents.
-If you pick and choose only that working add-ons using repositories, you’ll save yourself the hassle of deleting a whole lot of dead add-ons that comes with certain Builds.
+After all, add-ons do tend to offer pirated content.
+If you pick and choose only that working add-ons using repositories, you’ll save yourself the hassle of deleting a whole lot of dead add-ons that come with certain Builds.

 Manual installation also comes in handy when the repo server you’re downloading from runs slowly.
 Since the file you are downloading won’t timeout, you’ll actually be able to download it without retrying over and over again.